PMARINA/CPE390Lab0/README.md

 3. Set the expression to `loopvariable == 5`, replacing loop variable with i or j or whatever the variable you used.
 4. Finally, set a breakpoint on the final line of the main method (prewritten).
 5. Use the run button on the left to compile and enter debugging mode.
 If the compiler fails to compile, you need to fix your code.
-6. Walk through the first loop using the `step` button
+6. Walk through the first loop using the `step` button.
+Note how the highlighted line is about to be run when you click on an action, but has not been run yet.
 7. When you reach the second break point, open the debugging console at the bottom of the screen, where the terminal usually appears.
 8. Set the value of your loop-variable to 1 and hit continue to allow the program to almost finish.
 9. Click on the terminal tab to see the output of your program.
 It should match this: